 Their journey took them along an ancient trade route from the Mesopotamian valley up the Euphrates River to Haran and then south, down to Canaan.

 You can read the Bible story at Genesis 12:1-20 - 22:1-24

 '...and Abraham looked up and saw a ram, caught in a thicket by its horns.
 Abraham went and took the ram and offered it up a a burnt offering instead of his son' (Genesis 22:13).

-These words from the Book of Genesis echoed in the mind of Leonard Woolley when he discovered the 'Great Death Pit' at Ur, the city where Abraham lived before he traveled to Canaan.
+The Bible quote from the Book of Genesis (above) echoed in the mind of Leonard Woolley when he discovered the 'Great Death Pit' at Ur, the city where Abraham lived before he traveled to Canaan.